Owen Miller Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.10 team ERA that ranks 13th across all MLB pitching staffs.
+- The Phillies have the 13th-ranked team ERA among all league pitching staffs (4.09).

-- In his last appearance on Friday, the lefty went five innings against the San Diego Padres, giving up three earned runs while surrendering three hits.
+- Phillies pitchers combine to surrender 104 home runs (1.1 per game), the ninth-fewest in baseball.

-- The 26-year-old has put up an ERA of 3.26, with 8 strikeouts per nine innings, in six games this season.
-Opponents are hitting .221 against him.
+- His most recent time out was on Saturday against the San Diego Padres, when the righty went five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.